The Directors' have pleasure in presenting the 29th Annual Report togetherwith Audited Accounts of the Company for the year ended on 31st March 2017.

 PARTICULARS OF REMUNERATION

-Employed throughout the year ended 31st March 2016 in receipt ofremuneration not less than Sixty Lakh rupees per annum.
+Employed throughout the year ended 31st March 2017 in receipt ofremuneration not less than One Crore two Lakh rupees per annum.

 |Name ||Age ||Qualification ||Experience ||Date of Commencement Employment ||Designation ||Remuneration ||Last Employment |